Tag Archive for: Masonic Villages

 Looking for a choice more like a personal residence?
 Consider our Cottage Duplex accommodations.
 These homes are just steps away from the dining area and all activities–yet give you added options like a garage and patio.

-For information on availability or to schedule a tour at the Texas Masonic Retirement Center, contact us at 817-275-2893 or send an email to info@YourTMRC.org.
+For information on availability or to schedule a tour at the Texas Masonic Retirement Center, contact us at 817-275-2893 or send an email to [email protected].

 No Mason Left Behind Project